 Setting the Default Nameservers in WHM

-After your domain has been registered as a nameserver, log in to GreenGeeks and go to WHM by clicking the “WHM Login” button in the “Quick Server Login” section.
+After your domain has been registered as a nameserver, and the A records created within the GreenGeeks DNS Zone, log in to GreenGeeks and go to WHM by clicking the “WHM Login” button in the “Quick Server Login” section.

 In the left navigation menu, click “Basic WebHost Manager® Setup.”